Frequently Asked Questions

 Are you planning a workshop or class?

-We encourage users to use Qiita for their classes and/or workshops and to facilitate processing we urge users to request a special reservation in the system.
+We encourage users to use Qiita for their classes and/or workshops and to facilitate processing we urge them to request a special reservation in the system.
 A reservation should help your and your participant jobs to move quicker in the system.
 If you are interested, please send us an email to qiita.help@gmail.com and add the name of your workshop/course, the number of participants, the expected days this will happen.
 Note that reservations are only available for analysis and not for sequencing processing, and that the reservation can be added/edited during the creation of the analysis or at any point within each individual analysis page.

 How to cite Qiita?